Our Core Team

 Tim DeChristopher, as Bidder 70, disrupted an illegitimate Bureau of Land Management oil and gas auction in December of 2008, by outbidding oil companies for parcels around Arches and Canyonlands National Parks in Utah.
 His actions and 21 month imprisonment earned him a national and international media presence, which he has used as a platform to spread the urgency of the climate crisis and the need for bold, confrontational action in order to create a just and healthy world.
 Tim used his prosecution as an opportunity to organize the climate justice organization Peaceful Uprising in Salt Lake City.
 Tim is a Co-Founder of the Climate Disobedience Center, and after graduating from Harvard Divinity School, continues the work to defend a livable future.
 Read More.

 Jay O'Hara is a Quaker from Cape Cod.
 In 2009, he founded Climate Summer, a transformational program for student climate activists.
 In 2011 he co-founded the Young Adult Friends Climate Working Group and the Prophetic Climate Action Working Group to provide leadership to New England Quakers.
 Called to bolder action in 2013 he, along with Ken Ward, blockaded 40,000 tons of coal destined for the Brayton Point power plant with their small white lobster boat named the "Henry David T" - the Lobster Boat Blockade.
 The ensuing legal proceedings garnered national attention, and the plant closed its doors in 2017.
 In 2016, he supported the tar sands "valve turners" action across 4 states which shut down 15% of the US daily oil supply.
 He continues to support the valve tuners in their trial period.
 Jay is a Co-Founder of the Climate Disobedience Center and is recognized by his Quaker meeting to serve as a traveling minister in New England.
-He currently lives in Maine.
+He currently lives in Vermont.

 Fellows join the Center to pursue their own projects that further our shared Principles, using the resources of the Center to strengthen their work.